 After I left the corporate world, one hard thing for me was being efficient with my time.
-Like many professionals, I needed an online scheduling system that allowed access to me, whether it was a 15 minute phone call or a 2 hour meeting with various parties.
+Like many professionals, I needed an online scheduling system that allowed access to me, whether it was a 15-minute phone call or a 2-hour meeting with various parties.
 I needed some way that could replace the enterprise meeting planner, but without the cost and complexity.

 While there are a number of online scheduling tools, it is hard to say which service will help you best.
 I think it varies based on your working style and how you organize your time.
-As example, I mainly need an online service that:
+For example, I mainly need an online service that:

 - Allows clients and vendors to propose meeting times